ITZSHOAIB/chukti/docs/guide/how-to-write-test.md

 - **Increment the Value**:
     - The `increment` function is called to increase the value of `number` by `1`.
-    - The transaction hash of this operation is stored in the variable `txHash`.
-    - The test checks that `txHash` is not `null`, confirming that the transaction was successful.
+    - The test confirms that the transaction was successful.

 - **Read the Incremented Value**:
     - The `getNumber` function is called again to read the updated value of `number`.